rewindbitcoin/watchtower/README.md

 The **Watchtower API** efficiently tracks Bitcoin transactions related to vaults and notifies users when their funds are accessed.
 It is designed to minimize redundant API calls and maximize efficiency in blockchain polling.

+By combining [commitment verification](#-commitment-verification), [efficient blockchain monitoring](#-blockchain-monitoring-strategy), and [persistent push notifications](#-push-notifications), the Watchtower provides a robust security layer for Bitcoin vault users.